-Raaiselkind is the story of a family who’s son was diagnosed with Autism.
+Raaiselkind is the story of a family whose son was diagnosed with Autism.
 It’s their journey, not so much a doccie about autism.

 How did you get involved in writing the screenplay?

-Annelie Botes trusted me enough to adapt her book into a screenplay, with a few proviso’s and final approval rights.
+Annelie Botes trusted me enough to adapt her book into a screenplay, with a few provisos and final approval rights.
 She wanted to make sure that the film reflect the values in her book.
-It has to be clear that the ignorance and resentment towards the boy was that of the community and never from the mother.
+It has to be clear that the ignorance and resentment towards the boy were that of the community and never from the mother.

-Annelie writes extremely colorful dialogue.
-I had to make sure that I don’t add words that would not have fitted the personality or uniqueness of her characters.
+Annelie writes extremely colourful dialogue.
+I had to make sure that I don’t add words that would not have fit the personality or uniqueness of her character.

-Film language had to be cleared with her, for example: In her book the husband commits suicide, alone on a bridge away from everything and everyone.
+Film language had to be cleared with her, for example: In her book, the husband commits suicide, alone on a bridge away from everything and everyone.
 No one to witness his act of desperation.
-In the film he hangs himself in the front garden, from the very swing that has lovingly built that has brought so much joy to his children.
-This, whilst his family is at home, in plain view of everyone.
+In the film, he hangs himself in the front garden, from the very swing that has been lovingly built that has brought so much joy to his children.
+This, whilst his family is at home, is in plain view of everyone.
 Almost opposite actions, the one in the book and film, but – same result.
 Annelie approved this change.

 How did you connect with the story on a personal level?

 Annelie pretty much crossed that bridge for me.
-One of the many truths that she wrote was “we tend to share each others joys, not our sorrows”.
+One of the many truths that she wrote was that “we tend to share each other’s joys, not our sorrows”.
 If anything, Raaiselkind made me aware that I too am guilty of that.

 Tell me about the process of adapting Annelie Botes’ story?

-I read her book from end to end a couple of times, to try and determine the main and sub plots and to get a grip with the storyline.
+I read her book from end to end a couple of times, to try and determine the main and subplots and to get a grip on the storyline.

 Raaiselkind has two timelines.
-One reality weekend, (Friday to Sunday) where the 9 year old child is found dead in the bath, the mother is arrested, and taken in for questioning.
+One reality weekend, (Friday to Sunday) where the 9-year-old child is found dead in the bath, the mother is arrested, and taken in for questioning.
 And another in past occurrences.
-From her pregnancy up and until the boys death.
+From her pregnancy up to and until the boy’s death.
 Random, Unrelated.
 The interrogation sequence had to be interwoven with the past occurrences, and this is where I had to decide what stays and what gets left out.

 I then start at the beginning of the book and capture significant dialogue in chronological order.
 The first draft screenplay was twice the length that we needed.
 It worked out to 178 pages on the “Final Draft” script format.
 (It roughly equates to a page a minute) DTI requires that a film be at least 90 minutes long.
 The cinema likes them between 90 and 100 minutes (They can then fit 5 screenings per day).

 Then comes the sad part.
 If a scene or character does not advance the main story.
 Delete it.
-Also every other scene that bears relation to this.
+Also, every other scene bears a relation to this.
 You end up deleting gems.
 Scenes that you will forever miss for not being part of the film.
-For example, In the book the mother “Ingrid” had a full time career and social life filled with friends and colleges.
-Colorful personalities.
-In the film they are only mentioned in passing, and not even by name.
+For example, In the book, the mother “Ingrid” had a full-time career and social life filled with friends and colleagues.
+Colourful personalities.
+In the film, they are only mentioned in passing, and not even by name.

 I then swopped some scenes around, or break up long scenes and offset them with others.
 If your scene exceeds a page and a half, the audience will get bored with either the location or the action.
 You have to intercut with another occurrence.
 So instead of having two long-ish scenes one after the other.
 You have 8 or more short ones, interrupting each other.